jorgeassis/marineForestsWeb/future-climate-impacts-on-marine-forests.md

 ---
 layout: future-climate-impacts-on-marine-forests
 title: "Diversity of Marine Forests"
-description: "Population genetic diversity and differentiation of marine forests."
+description: "Projected impacts of climate change on the diversity of marine forests."
 permalink: /future-climate-impacts-on-marine-forests/
 ---